-In accordance with the above sequential approach, the proposal is to install a new radio base station in this location to provide 2G, 3G and 4G coverage and new 4G technology and 5G service provision.
+In accordance with the above sequential approach, the proposal is to install a new radio base station in this location to provide 2G, 3G and 4G coverage and new 5G service provision.

 In the first instance, all correspondence should be directed to the agent.